deckgo/deckdeckgo/docs/docs/introduction/app-installation/app-installation.md

 If you wish to do so, use it directly in your project from a CDN, using a simple script include, or install it from [npm](https://www.npmjs.com/package/@deckdeckgo/core).

+> Installing the core component as displayed below will "only" install the "engine" of [DeckDeckGo] respectively its core doesn't contains any slides.
+>
+> Splitting the core and the templates has for goal to reduce as much as possible the dependencies and amount of external code needed in your project.
+Therefore, it has for ultimate goal to unleash the best performances for your presentation.

 ## Table of contents

 - [Using DeckDeckGo from a CDN](#app-installation-using-deckdeckgo-from-a-cdn)